highsolutions/Standards/PHP.md

 All good practices are mentioned in [PHP: The Right Way](http://www.phptherightway.com/).

+Clean code is also very important and good practices are mentioned in [Clean Code PHP](https://github.com/jupeter/clean-code-php).

 ## Overview of PSR-2

 * There MUST be one blank line after the namespace declaration, and there MUST be one blank line after the block of use declarations.